Skip to main content

 Overview

-This integration option gives you full ownership and control over how your data is presented to AGR for ingestion via a SQL database connection.
+This integration option gives you full ownership and control over how your data is presented to AGR.
 It allows you to gather any data you own, transform it as needed and presented to AGR in a way that works best for your business.

 The mapping of your data to the AGR Data Interface can be done either by a 3rd party system integrator or your own IT personnel.
 AGR offers extensive documentation and technical support to help you get it right.